kusmour/pradeep1288.github.com/_posts/2014-03-10-travelling-last-18-months.md

 <br/>

-###Beeing a huge fan of Steve Jobs, paid a visit to One Infinite Loop.
+###Being a huge fan of Steve Jobs, paid a visit to One Infinite Loop.

 <figure>
 <img src="/images/travel_story/20.jpg">